 Most insurers in this space give a hefty discount to using them for both auto and homeowners insurances.
 Recognizing it isn’t always feasible, but when it is I’d suggest inquiring what the rates would be if you consolidated under one carrier.

 There are a plethora of different discounts ripe for the picking in the property & casualty insurance world.
-There are the obvious ones such as taking an online driver safety course and then there are a list of less common ones.
-Many of us don’t take advantage of these lesser known discounts when we should.
-Here are my quick list of some of the most missed ones we run into:
+There are the obvious ones such as taking an online driver safety course and then there is a list of less common ones.
+Many of us don’t take advantage of these lesser-known discounts when we should.
+Here is my quick list of some of the most missed ones we run into:

 - Military Discount